-With the iPhone 7 and iPhone 7 Plus having both launched months ago, and no sign of the iPhone 7 Pro, all heads have turned to the next iPhones.
-This year's models will mark a decade since the launch of the original iPhone so you can only imagine how much of a twist the mill will be getting its knickers in over the coming months.
+With the iPhone 7 and iPhone 7 Plus having both launched months ago, all heads have turned to the next iPhones.
+This year's models will mark a decade since the launch of the original iPhone so you can only imagine how much of a twist the mill is getting its knickers in.

 Here is everything that has been speculated about the 2017 iPhones so far.
-Remember to take everything with a pinch of salt because as usual, absolutely nothing has been confirmed, nor will it be until late this year.
+Remember to take everything with a pinch of salt because as usual, absolutely nothing has been confirmed, nor will it be for another couple of months.

 Apple iPhone 7S, 7S Plus and iPhone 8: Name